dillontitcomb/beep-boop/README.md

 ## Description

-_This web page takes an number input from a user and displays an array of all of the integers counting to that number from zero with some modifications.
-For instance, numbers with ones and zeroes in them will show as "boop" and "beep" respectively, whereas numbers divisible by three will return "I'm sorry Dave.
+_This web page takes a number input from a user and displays an array of all of the integers counting to that number from zero with some modifications.
+For instance, numbers with ones and zeroes in them will show as "Boop!" and "Beep!" respectively, whereas numbers divisible by three will return "I'm sorry Dave.
 I'm afraid I can't do that."_

 ## Specifications